kantarjiev/BAMRU-Org/docs/pair_programming.md

 ## Overview

-Sometimes it is handy to have a shared programming session whereby two people can view a text editor and console sessions simultaneously.
+Sometimes it is handy to have remote sessions whereby two people can view a shared text editor and command-line console.

 ## Support Software

-To make all this work, you will need to use:
+To make this work, you will need to use:

 - VIM   - a common text editor
 - TMUX  - terminal multiplexer software